Sarahsolus/contao-bootstrap-designer-plugin/README.md

 .cbsd-hl-brand-secondary h1,.cbsd-hl-brand-secondary h2,.cbsd-hl-brand-secondary h3,.cbsd-hl-brand-secondary h4,.cbsd-hl-brand-secondary h5,.cbsd-hl-brand-secondary h6 { color: $brand-secondary !important; }
 ```

-to your SCSS to define primary and secondary brand color.
+to your SCSS to define primary and secondary brand colors.

 There are also three unused special classes (s1,s2,s3) you can use for your special margin / padding values.

+## Notes

+- due to Contaos link element structure I had to cheat myself around with own styling classes.
+-

 ##To Do

 - Element Eigenschaften Border, Rounded, Shadow
+- Bootstrap 5 Ready ?
-- Button Classes for Hyperlinks
+-